jnissin/euroviisubingo/README.md

 This project was inspired by the non-digital versions of Eurovision Bingo published by the [Finnish Broadcasting Company (Yle)](https://yle.fi/a/74-20156509).

+## Features

+Why use our digital Eurovision Bingo instead of boring paper sheets?
+Let us count the ways:

+- 🌳 **No trees were harmed**: Save the environment!
+No printer, paper, or ink needed.
+Your Eurovision experience is now 100% sustainable.
+No more battles with stubborn printers that mysteriously run out of ink five minutes before the show starts.
+- 🖊️ **No more lost pens**: We've all been there – frantically searching for a pen during that key change moment.
+Digital bingo means no more diving between sofa cushions!
+- 🌍 **Multilingual mayhem**: Available in Finnish, English, and French – just like those awkward Eurovision host segments.
+You can share the fun with you friends from all across the world!
+- 💾 **State-of-the-art state saving**: Your bingo progress is saved automatically – even if you take a snack break or your device crashes during a particularly shocking jury vote.
+- 🧮 **Mathematical marvel**: With a 5x5 grid and over 60 possible Eurovision moments to fill it, there are more than 6.5 trillion unique bingo card combinations – enough for every Eurovision fan until the heat death of the universe.
+- 🎊 **Celebratory confetti**: Get a bingo and you'll be showered with digital confetti!
+Try getting that from a paper version without making a mess.
+- 📱 **Mobile friendly**: Play discreetly on your phone while pretending to text about how amazing that last performance was.

 ## Contributions

 All contributions to the project are more than welcome!
 Here's how you can help: